Kutu Parera (Gaer Arm) Marine Reserve: Geography and ecology

 In the fiords, heavy rainfall runs off from the surrounding mountains creates a permanent freshwater layer to about 5 cm to 10 m below the surface.
 A layer of calm, clear and warm seawater provides a habitat for a range of sponges, corals and fish to about 40 m below the surface.
 A final layer of seawater, too darkened by tannins from vegetation run-off to support most marine life, extends to depths of up to 400 m.

 The marine reserve contains a range of habitats, including the Camelot River estuary.
 It has a shallow basin and sediment fan, before dropping to depths of 100 m at the entrance to Gaer Arm.
-The basin has some of the largest populations of cockle and pipi in Doubtful Sound, providing food for groper, tarakihi and other fish.
+The basin has some of the largest populations of cockle and pipi in Doubtful Sound, providing food for grouper, tarakihi and other fish.
 There are also areas of seagrass flats.

 The eastern side of the reserve has an extensive rock wall, mostly facing south and shaded from direct sunlight, with vertical drops of 59-60 m.
 This provides a habitat for many anemones and other sessile suspension feeders.

 The western side of the Gaer Arm has more broken rocky reef habitat, with underwater boulders and a river overflow.